 As God’s sheep, you are never and will never be alone in any situation.
 “For He Himself has said, “I will never leave you nor forsake you.”
 (Heb.
 13:5 NKJV).

-It is only in Jesus that we could perfectly and clearly see, know and understand God’s heart, person, nature or character.
-He is therefore the only One God the Father has set before us to look up to, listen to, conform to, and imitate in everything (Matt.
+It is only in Jesus Christ that we could perfectly and clearly see, know and understand God’s heart, person, nature or character.
+He is therefore the only One that God the Father has set before us to look up to, listen to, conform to, and imitate in everything (Matt.
 17:5).

 As a sheep of God, your eyes must be fixed on Jesus and you must see to it that you follow Him daily, constantly and closely, abiding in His teachings, walking in His footsteps, and conforming wholly to His example.